 - Disseminating information to visitors while leaving booth staff free to talk to possible leads

-- Help you get noticed and remembered on the trade show floor
+- Helping you get noticed and remembered on the trade show floor

 The Keys to a Successful Presentation